Creatorless

 • no one is harmed

-6. How can the community access the treasury?
+6. How can the community use the Experimental Allocation?

 Holders participate in prediction markets to decide: